 How much are your sewing skills worth?
 Are you being rewarded financially for your hard work and skill?
 If so, how much should you charge?
 These are just a few of the many questions about sewing for money that have been asked on our chat group.

-(In case you didn't know, we run one of the largest online Facebook sewing groups with almost 36,000 members.
+(In case you didn't know, we run one of the largest online Facebook sewing groups with over 30,000 members.
 You can find us on HERE if you're interested.)